 The purchase price was paid by Immuneering through the issuance of an aggregate of 379,635 shares of Immuneering's Class A common stock.
 The number of shares of common stock issued was calculated using a value based on the average of the daily volume weighted average prices of the common stock on the Nasdaq Stock Exchange for the 30-trading day period ending on and including the trading day immediately prior to the closing date.
-The sellers of BioArkive are restricted from selling these shares for a 6 month period from the date of the acquisition.
+The sellers of BioArkive were restricted from selling these shares for a six-month period from the date of the acquisition.
 As such, we estimated that there was an approximate 10% discount for the lack of marketability of the shares.
-The fair value of the purchase price in the acquisition has been preliminarily estimated to be \$7,875,000.
+The fair value of the purchase price in the acquisition was \$7,875,000.

 Prior to the acquisition, Brett Hall, Chief Scientific Officer of Immuneering and the Founder and Chairman of the board of directors of BioArkive, held the majority of the outstanding shares of BioArkive capital stock.
 BioArkive provided contract services to the Company.
-Research and development expenses in the consolidated statement of operations include the cost of services provided by BioArkive to the Company which amounted to \$4,548,780 in 2021 through date of the acquisition and \$2,744,051 in 2020.
-As of December 31, 2020, \$279,153 was owed to BioArkive and is included in accounts payable or accrued contract research expenses in the consolidated shares.
+Research and development expenses in the consolidated statement of operations include the cost of services provided by BioArkive to the Company which amounted to \$4,548,780 in 2021 through the date of the acquisition.
+The results of BioArkive's operations are included in the consolidated balance sheets.